w3c/mediacapture-image/explainer.md

 ## Goals

 The [MediaStream Image Capture API](https://w3c.github.io/mediacapture-image/) has been [implemented in Chrome](https://caniuse.com/#search=imageCapture) since 2017.
-The specification is an extension of the [Media Capture and Streams](https://w3c.github.io/mediacapture-main/) where we specify advanced features related to camera and photography as a set of property set of capabilities, constraints and settings.
+The specification is an extension of the [Media Capture and Streams](https://w3c.github.io/mediacapture-main/) where we specify advanced features related to camera and photography as a set of constrainable properties, with capabilities, constraints and settings.
 Most camera applications are written in native technologies to delight users with advanced use cases like controlling `exposureTime`, `focalDistance`, etc. This specification tries to bridge the gap between what is allowed on a native platform and what is exposed to the Web Platform with respect to camera capabilities.
 Even more advanced cameras have Pan, Tilt and Zoom support.
 We support those capabilities also keeping in mind the privacy and security nuances those entail and delight users of applications like video conferencing with use cases not possible before on the Web Platform.

 ## Methods